mspsrijan/mspsrijan/README.md

 ### 👋 Hello there!

-I'm Shah Paran Srijan, on a mission to become a proficient MERN stack developer.
+I'm Shah Paran Srijan, on a mission to become an expert MERN stack developer.

-💡 Proficient in building scalable and responsive web applications, I enjoy the challenge of bringing ideas to life through clean and efficient code.
+💡 Proficient in building scalable and responsive web applications using React and Tailwind CSS.
+I enjoy the challenge of bringing ideas to life through clean and efficient code.

-💻 Currently working on improving my skills in building scalable applications and exploring innovative ideas.
+💻 Currently diving into Next.js and advancing my skills in Node.js, Express, and MongoDB.

-🛠️ Beyond that, I also work in WordPress development, specializing in Elementor and Woocommerce.
+🛠️ Beyond the MERN stack, I excel in WordPress development, specializing in Elementor and Woocommerce.

 🚀 Let's connect, collaborate, and code!
 Feel free to explore my repositories and don't hesitate to reach out for discussions, contributions, or just a friendly chat.
 Let's build something awesome!
 Happy coding!